krichard410/krichard410/README.md

 - Blockchain and Cryptocurrency
 - Learning new technologies and languages
 - Working with teams on technical projects
-- Front end technologies, like React
+- Front end technologies like React

 ### 🌱 Currently learning and working on:
 - German